privcount/privcount/doc/TorNetworkOverhead.markdown

 Tor sends SENDME cells to request more data.

+### Retransmitted Cells

+Tor retransmits dropped cells.
+This can lead to double-counting in PrivCount.

 ### Padding

 Tor automatically drops [V]PADDING cells: upcoming versions of tor may send